 This course presents interventions in the management of patients with common musculoskeletal dysfunctions and role of the physical therapist assistant in implementation of the plan of care.
 Exercise principles, technique and instruction are covered.
-Prerequisites: PTAP1201, PTAP1210, PTAP1211, PTAP1400; Co-requisite: PTAP1221

-PTAP1350: Pathology for the Physical Therapist Assistant Credit Hours: 3.00 Clock Hours: 45/0/0 This course presents the etiology, pathophysiology, incidence, signs and symptoms, diagnoses, prognosis, medical, pharmacological and physical therapy treatment of diseases commonly seen in physical therapy.
+PTAP1350: Pathology for the Physical Therapist Assistant

+This course presents the etiology, pathophysiology, incidence, signs and symptoms, diagnoses, prognosis, medical, pharmacological and physical therapy treatment of diseases commonly seen in physical therapy.
 Implications for treatment by the physical therapist assistant are emphasized.
 This course explores current concepts related to wellness and prevention and the physical therapist assistant's role in wellness.
-Prerequisites: None